 Living with more people lowers the amount of space available to you and everyone else in your family.

 Being a family caregiver is a demanding role.
 Family members are split between looking after their own families and looking after the elderly.

-Everything has its pros and cons, so does the elderly living with family.
+Everything has its pros and cons, and so does the elderly living with family.

 Due to differences in values and generation, people these days might consider sending to nursing homes or senior citizen homes for the proper care they need.

-Always keep in mind, they are your loved ones.
+Always keep in mind that they are your loved ones.
 You gotta love and support them as they will be resting soon.

 Comment down your thoughts and share your experience about the pros and cons of the elderly living with a family with us.
 We are always here to listen to you.